 The bill also provides that the volunteer and the source that provides compensation, if the volunteer is not acting as an agent of the source, may not incur any civil liability for any act or omission by the volunteer which results in personal injury or property damage if other specified criteria in Act are also met.

-There are no cases involving the Federal Statute or state laws patterned after it in which a nonprofit is granted immunity for the simple negligence of a volunteer.
-This makes sense because the primary purpose of the volunteer immunity laws is to encourage voluntarism.
+There are no cases involving the Federal Statute or state laws patterned after it which grant immunity to a nonprofit for the simple negligence of a volunteer.
+This makes sense because the primary purpose of volunteer immunity laws is to encourage voluntarism.
 This goal is not advanced by also exempting the nonprofits for which the volunteer work is being performed.
-In Florida, exempting nonprofits is unconstitutional.
+In Florida, any law exempting a nonprofit from liability under these circumstances would be unconstitutional.
+See, Nicholson v.
+Good Samaritan Hospital, 199 So.
+344 (Fla.
+1940).

 Contact us at 305-758-4900 or by email to learn your legal rights.